Jacques Audiard (Manchester University Press, 2021)

 Decentring France: Multilingualism and power in contemporary French cinema (Manchester University Press, 2017).
-Available here.
+Published in hardback and paperback.

 In a world defined by the flow of people, goods, and cultures, many contemporary French films explore the multicultural nature of today’s France through language.
 From rival lingua francas such as English to socio-politically marginalised languages such as Arabic or Kurdish, characters in these films exploit their knowledge of multiple languages, and offer counter-perspectives to dominant ideologies on linguistic diversity in society.
 Decentring France is the first substantial study of multilingual film in France.
 Unpacking the power dynamics at play in the dialogue of eight emblematic films, this book argues that many contemporary French films take a new approach to language and power, showing how even the most historically-maligned languages can empower speakers.